Girl Reporter: What do you want to talk about in your interview today?

 As soon as Woodleaf makes sure the Girl Reporter is really gone, he angrily turns to Cracky.

-Woodleaf: Cracky, I am downgrading your fake wife to fat, old army boots, and upgrading my wife to Sandy Woodleaf, a noble name.
+Woodleaf: Cracky, I am downgrading your fake wife to fat, old combat boots, and upgrading my wife to Sandy Woodleaf, a noble name.

 Ann: What do you mean?
 I am your wife.
 Are you ashamed of me, and you had to make up a fake wife?